itsAttaullah/BTC-price-predictor/README.md

 This project implements a complete machine learning pipeline for Bitcoin price prediction using XGBoost classifier and FastAPI deployment.

-We fetch **5 years of hourly BTC data** from Binance API, engineer **15 technical indicators**, train an XGBoost model with proper **time-based validation**, and deploy it via a FastAPI backend for real-time predictions.
+I fetch **5 years of hourly BTC data** from Binance API, engineer **15 technical indicators**, train an XGBoost model with proper **time-based validation**, and deploy it via a FastAPI backend for real-time predictions.

 The model predicts whether BTC price will go **UP or DOWN** in the next **24 hours**, achieving **53.54% accuracy** with honest evaluation showing the challenges of cryptocurrency price prediction.